Your cart is empty

 Help them stay active.
 Exercising and getting out of the house is so important for their mental health, and can help them not to fixate as much on their skin.

 Acknowledge their feelings - it’s human nature to try and make someone feel better by pointing out the positives such as ‘it will get better, this is just a phase’ or ‘it’s really not as bad as you think it is.’
 This can be helpful, but sometimes people just need to have their feelings acknowledged.
-Giving them a hug and agreeing that ‘yes, it’s hard having acne and I’m sorry you’re going through it’ might be what they need to hear.
+Giving them a hug and agreeing that ‘yes, it’s hard having spots and I’m sorry you’re going through it’ might be what they need to hear.
 As much as you want to protect them, you can’t control them being upset, but you can choose how you respond to it.

 Teach them about skin positivity.
 Skin positivity is thinking about your skin in a way that makes you feel good about yourself.
-This can be different for everyone, but helping your teen think about their acne in a different way could have a big impact on how they’re feeling –here is an article with some skin positivity tips which might help.
+This can be different for everyone, but helping your teen think about their spots in a different way could have a big impact on how they’re feeling –here is an article with some skin positivity tips which might help.

 Remind them not to compare themselves to images on social media, as it’s not a true reflection of reality.
 Talk to them about who they’re following on Instagram and make sure they know just how edited so many of these photos and videos can be.
 This article – ‘Flawless skin isn't real’ might be helpful for them to read.
 Suggest other people to follow who are more skin positive - here is a great list of skin positive influencers they could follow.
-They could also follow 47 Skin on Instagram, where we always post skin positive content and have a great community of people who have suffered with acne (@47skin).
-Just seeing other people with acne and unfiltered images of real skin can help them realise they’re not the only one with blemishes and that perfect skin doesn’t exist for anyone.
+They could also follow 47 Skin on Instagram, where we always post skin positive content and have a great community of people who have suffered with spots (@47skin).
+Just seeing other people with blemishes and unfiltered images of real skin can help them realise they’re not the only one with blemishes and that perfect skin doesn’t exist for anyone.

-Make-up can be extremely helpful (for both boys and girls) in helping to boost their confidence and help them feel more comfortable while their acne is healing.
+Make-up can be extremely helpful (for both boys and girls) in helping to boost their confidence and help them feel more comfortable while their spot is healing.
 Applying something underneath to help protect their skin from bacteria is also a good idea – 47 Skin Anti-Blemish & Scar Repair Serum kills bacteria and leaves skin hydrated and glowing.
 Just ensure that they always remove their make-up properly using a gentle cleanser/ face wash and warm water.

-Help them persevere with treatments or products – it can be tempting to give up after a few days if something isn’t showing instant results, but many acne treatments take a few weeks to work.
+Help them persevere with treatments or products – it can be tempting to give up after a few days if something isn’t showing instant results, but many blemish treatments take a few weeks to work.

-Just remember that the vast majority of acne cases, especially amongst teenagers, will go with the right products or treatment and there is light at the end of the tunnel.
+Just remember that the vast majority of cases, especially amongst teenagers, will go with the right products or treatment and there is light at the end of the tunnel.

 You’re doing your best just by being there for them, and that means everything.